 COMMON PROBLEMS: AGGRESSION, ANXIETY, NOISE PHOBIAS, COGNATIVE PROBLEMS (SENILITY).

 All behaviour cases must be referred by a Veterinary Surgeon and we will required the full medical history of the pet.
-Please complete our Veterinary referral form.
+Please contact our Maple Street Hospital for more information.

 The appointment will last for approximately 2 hours.
 Wendy will speak to you first on the phone to see if a home visit is required.
 We will let you know which family members should attend, this may include other family dogs.
 Please fetch a list of anything, no matter how small, that you find a problem.